 An era comes to an end.
 Ever since the start of the industrial revolution, mankind could only produce more, using more.
 Produce more food from more land.
 Produce more consumer goods from more resources, processing more ore that required more land to mine it.
 Using ever more fossil fuels, shipped in ever growing quantities to the world’s industrial centres.
 But the advent of precision will put all this to an end.
 We will be going to produce more, using less.

 This is the fourth article in a series on the forthcoming book by Alle Bruggink and Diederik van der Hoeven: More with Less, Welcome to the Precision Economy.
-The articles appeared on 30 October and 2 November 2016, and 24 January, 14 February and 18 March 2017.
+The articles appeared on 30 October and 2 November 2016, and 24 January, 14 February, 18 March and 30 March 2017.

 More profit, lower footprint